SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 # Maximal Computing

 ## Problems of Proportionality

-Definition: We use "maximal computing" to refer to any **computationally intensive work**, including working with blockchains, Big Data, and Machine Learning (ML) and other types of Artificial Intelligence (AI).
+We use "maximal computing" to refer to any **computationally intensive work**, including working with blockchains, Big Data, and Machine Learning (ML) and other types of Artificial Intelligence (AI).
 Such systems are everywhere these days.
 For example, AI technologies